Liam Adcock: Career

+April he won the Australian national title in Sydney with a jump of 8.26 metres (+0.1).
+In July, he was a finalist competing for Australia in the long jump at the 2026 Commonwealth Games in Glasgow, Scotland, placing eighth overall.

 Personal life

-He earned a Bachelor degree in Commerce and Economics from the University of Queensland in 2019.
+Adcock earned a Bachelor degree in Commerce and Economics from the University of Queensland in 2019.
 He worked as a tax consultant prior to his return to athletics.
 In 2023, he moved to Sydney.
 He is a member of Sydney University Athletics Club.